Peeyush4/Aurora-Technical-Assessment-NLP-QA-/README.md

 Notes:
 - Ollama is a native CLI/binary — do not add it to `requirements.txt`.
 Instead document the required Ollama installer or add an installer to your Dockerfile.
 If you want, I can add a safe `RUN curl https://ollama.ai/install.sh | sh` step to `Dockerfile.gpu` (or a pinned installer flow).
 - Hugging Face and Gemini usage requires network access and valid credentials when models are not public.
-- If your GPU has limited VRAM (e.g. 8 GiB), prefer smaller models or run Ollama on a host with more resources and point the app at it via `OLLAMA_HOST`.

 Example response (simplified):